Increase in Accounting Fraud Tips

 Improper Asset Valuations

-The SEC recently issued new guidance on the agency’s interpretation of the rules and regulations on the use of non-GAAP financial measures.
+- SEC v.
+SafeNet, Inc.: Recently, the SEC issued new guidance on the its interpretation of the rules and regulations on the use of non-GAAP financial measures.
 In a previous enforcement action, the SEC fined a company more than $1 million for misleading non-GAAP financial measures.

 Retaliating Against Whistleblowers